packnback/site/packnback.github.io/content/blog/programming_languages.md

 always question if you are getting the best of the best or just 'good enough'.
 In the end we would probably regret aspects of either choice.

-This time I choose ...
-XXX
+This time I choose ... [rust](https://github.com/packnback/packnback).